 We need to constantly and consistently remind them of how proud we are of them.

-We need to tell our tweens they are strong, and persistent, and beautiful.
+We need to tell our tweens they are strong, persistent, and beautiful.

 If they’re hearing negative talk outside our home or through the media, our voices need to be even louder.
 We need to make sure, on a daily and weekly basis, they hear words of encouragement that build up their confidence in healthy ways.

-When we read it together, she hears words like brave, confident, and adventurous.
+We talk about words like brave, confident, strong, kind, and adventurous.
 We talk about what these words mean and what she does that exhibits those traits.

 She will hear me repeat these words to her often because if I’m her inner voice, her inner voice is going to be a positive, encouraging one.